-Facilitate a group discussion based on the questions listed on the slide.
-You should highlight the following key messages during or after the discussion:
+- Facilitate a group discussion based on the questions listed on the slide.
+You should highlight the following key messages during or after the discussion: - Adapt training to different audiences: Child protection staff should gather relevant information about their target audience (e.g., background, capacities, motivations, needs), especially when preparing longer, more

-• The need to adapt training to different audiences: Child protection staff should gather relevant information about their target audience (e.g. background, capacities, motivations, needs), especially when preparing longer, more specialized trainings.
-For example, trainers can talk to some of the trainees in advance or send out a short survey to assess needs, skill and knowledge levels, language preferences etc.
+Specialized Training Materials for Child Protection Staff in United Nations Peace Operations specialized training.
+For example, trainers can talk to some of the learners in advance or send out a short survey to assess needs, skill and knowledge levels, language preferences, etc.

-- The possibility of using existing standard training modules: DPO has developed specialized training for members of the UN Police and UN peacekeepers, primarily military personnel and Formed Police Units (FPUs).
+- Use existing standard training modules where possible: DPO has developed training for members of the UN police and UN peacekeepers, primarily military personnel and Formed Police Units (FPUs).
 Child protection staff can use these presentations and practical exercises when preparing their training materials.
-Learners can find overviews of these trainings and references in the Manual (p.19) - The need to evaluate and update trainings: Child protection staff should always evaluate training sessions to improve future activities.
-For example, they can directly ask trainees about their experience of the training, can ask trainees to fill in feedback forms at the end (see template in Manual, Annex 3, p.
-101) and can also ask them for feedback during the training.
-When possible, child protection staff should follow up with trainees in the field after 1-2 months to find out if/how they are applying the knowledge/skills from the training.
-Based on the feedback, staff can make adjustments for future trainings. - Trainings are one possible way to increase mission components' understanding of child protection work.
-Another effective way to mainstream child protection is for child protection staff to work alongside other mission components, for example going with colleagues from Civil Affairs, UNPOL, MILOBs and others for monitoring or advocacy missions.
+Learners can find overviews of these training sessions and references in the Handbook (section 3.3.3, table 2). - Evaluate and update training: Child protection staff should always evaluate training sessions to improve future activities.
+For example, they can ask trainees directly about their experience of the training or ask them to fill in feedback forms at the end (see template in Handbook, annex 2).
+When possible, child protection staff should follow up with trainees in the field after 1 or 2 months to find out if/how they are applying the knowledge/skills from the training.
+Based on the feedback, staff can make adjustments for future training.

+Training is one way to increase mission components' understanding of child protection work.
+Another effective way to mainstream child protection is for child protection staff to work alongside other mission components, for example, going with colleagues from Civil Affairs, United Nations Police, UN Military Observers (MILOBs) and others on monitoring or advocacy missions.
 This allows other mission components to learn how child protection works in practice and how they can contribute to these efforts.
+Slide 8: Practical tips for training delivery